RobTillaart/I2C_ASDX/README.md

     V = voltage (3 volt also supported, not tested)
 ```

-That saidm it is expected that the library is modifiable to support many
+That said it is expected that the library is modifiable to support many
 more as long as they have the following raw read values.

 ```